How to Buy an HDB Flat in Singapore: 2026 Guide | Nexus

 Balance available for downpayment, stamp duty, and monthly servicing.

-Run these checks with our TDSR/MSR affordability calculator.
-For background, read TDSR explained and the MAS 4% stress test.
-Framework set by MAS.
+You can run all three through our TDSR/MSR affordability calculator.
+For the background, read TDSR explained and the MAS 4% stress test.
+The framework itself is set by MAS.

-The 4% stress test applies to bank loans only; HDB loans use the headline 2.6% p.a. for affordability.
-The MSR 30% cap is HDB and EC specific.
+One thing buyers often miss: the 4% stress test only applies to bank loans.
+HDB loans are assessed at the headline 2.6% p.a. instead.
+And the MSR 30% cap is specific to HDB flats and ECs.

 The 5-Step HDB Buying Process